Per-transaction Certified Managed Package Limits

 Lightning Platform Apex Limits

-The limits given below aren’t distinct to any Apex transaction and therefore are administered by the Lightning platform.
+The following limits do not apply to Apex transactions and are therefore managed by the Lightning platform.

 |The number of synchronous concurrent transactions for long-running transactions, which last longer than 5 seconds for each org.||10|